open-ce/open-ce-builder/doc/README.open_ce_test.md

 1. Create a new conda environment that will be active throughout the running of the tests.
 1. Run the bash instructions specified by `command` in "First Test" within a new bash shell that activates the conda environment from step 1.
 1. If running within a CUDA environment, run the bash instructions specified by `command` in "CUDA Test" within a new bash shell that activates the conda environment from step 1.
-1. Removes the conda environment created in step 1.
+1. Remove the conda environment created in step 1.
+1. Write the test results as a `junit-xml` file to `test_results.xml`.

 #### Open-CE Test File Environment Variables